tariktrokic/TextAnalyzer/README.md

 # TextAnalyzer

-A front end task I made to analyze text for specific details, including:
+A front end task made to analyze text for specific details, including:
 * Word count
 * Number of letters
 * Longest word